Emirate of Çemişgezek: Alignment with the Safavids

-Hajji Rustam Beg took power after his father Suhrab.
+Hajji Rustam Beg took power after his father Sohrab.
 Ismail I assigned Nur-Ali Khalifa to seize Çemişgezek, and Hajji Rustam submitted himself without any warfare.
 He traveled to Ismail's palace, declaring his loyalty.
 Ismail gifted him a robe of honour and appointed him as governor of some area in Iraq.
 The Kurdish-Turkmen rivalry over land worsened as Qizilbash dominance increased with the appointment of the Turkmen Qizilbash Mohammad Khan Ustajlu to Diyar Bakr, which pushed the Kurdish lords of Çemişgezek and other areas to revolt, just before the arrival of the Ottomans.
 Moreover, Nur-Ali Khalifa fared poorly with the locals and exterminated a significant portion of the Malkishi family.
 About when Hajji Rustam was informed of the news, there was an impending battle between the Safavids and the Ottomans, where Hajji Rustam sided with the former.
 However, Ismail was defeated at the Battle of Chaldiran by the Ottoman sultan Selim I in 1514.
 Following the defeat, Hajji Rustam instead traveled to Yam, located near Marand, to declare his loyalty to Selim.
 The Aq Qoyunlu prince Farruhshad had recently reminded the latter of Hajji Rustam's failure to hand over Kemah to the Ottomans prior to the Battle of Otlukbeli in 1473.
 Selim thus executed 40 people from the Malkishi family, including Hajji Rustam, due to this reason as claimed by Sharafkhan but also likely due to his support of the Safavids at the recent battle.